 Swimming isn’t recommended — waters reach only 40 degrees Fahrenheit in the summer months — but you can spend a few hours unwinding on the lake or trying your luck fishing for cutthroat trout.

-Find a lakeside restaurant for lunch before paying a visit to Real McCoy Horses, about 30 miles east of the marina.
-Choose a one- or two-hour guided trail ride through the stunning Shoshone National Forest, along mountain passes in the Wyoming wilderness.
-Kids as young as six are welcome to ride.
+Find a lakeside restaurant for lunch before paying a visit to Bill Cody Ranch, about 55 miles east of the marina.
+A two-hour guided trail ride will take you through the stunning Shoshone National Forest, along mountain passes in the Wyoming wilderness.

 For dinner, Beartooth BBQ in West Yellowstone is a classic choice.
 Tuck into a tray of sliced beef brisket, cowboy caviar and green-chile creamed corn.
 Cheers to a weekend well spent with one of the dozen or so frosty local beers on tap.